Global Employment Law Updates 2026: Americas

 Work on Holidays in the Commerce Sector

-The Ministry of Labour has postponed the entry into force of Ordinance No. 3,665/2023 until 1 March 2026.
+Following a period of postponement, Ordinance No. 3,665/2023 came into force on 1 March 2026.
 The ordinance reinstates the requirement for a collective bargaining agreement to authorise work on public holidays in the commerce sector, aligning regulatory practice with existing legislation.
+Employers operating in retail and commerce should confirm that appropriate collective bargaining coverage is in place and that shift arrangements for public holidays are documented accordingly.

 Remuneration Governance in the Insurance Sector